 Long pants and covered shoulders despite the heat

-In Thailand to visit any of the Buddhist temples you need to have long trousers or skirt, covered shoulders, back, your clothes can’t be transparent.
+Thailand is a Buddhist country and to visit any of the temples you need to have long trousers or skirt, covered shoulders, back, your clothes can’t be transparent.
 Moreover, I haven’t seen Thai people wear shorts or tank tops.
 In my shorts hardly covering my legs and in my tops with no sleeves I felt… naked.
 I ended up wearing baggy trousers I bought here most of the time.

 So when next time you look out of the window with hope and sigh, disappointed because it’s rainy and grey out there again – improve your mood by planning a trip to Thailand.
 You can do it, trust me.
 And you will charge your batteries 🙂